duplxey/postgres-post/README.md

 ![Back4app App Configuration](https://i.ibb.co/DDZm3Xx/back4app-app-configuration.png)

-> At the moment there's not much of a difference between the two database types from the developer's point of view.
+> At the time of writing, there's not much difference between the two database types from the developer's point of view.
 The same Parse SDK methods apply to both of them.

 Back4app will take a little while to prepare everything required for your application.
 That includes the database, application layer, auto-scaling, auto-backup, and security settings.